-- The 19% rate is the ordinary rate; - The 13% rate, which applies to the following: - services provided by chartered accountants, lawyers, notaries, architects, engineers and consultants;
+- The 19% rate is the ordinary rate; - The 13% rate, which applies to the following: - sale of low-voltage electricity intended for household consumption and medium-voltage electricity used to power water pumping machinery intended for agricultural irrigation; - import and sale of petroleum products.

-- sale of low-voltage electricity intended for household consumption and medium-voltage electricity used to power water pumping machinery intended for agricultural irrigation; - import and sale of petroleum products. - The 7% rate that applies to transactions relating to goods and services that attract the 7% rate are detailed in table B of the VAT code.
+The 7% rate that applies to transactions relating to goods and services that attract the 7% rate are detailed in table B of the VAT code and the sale of residential real estate by property developers, where the price does not exceed TND 400,000 excluding taxes.